 While Agile and Scrum are two very similar project management methods, they’re not the same.

-In this article, we’ll cover what they both are, how they differ and who they’re best suited to.
+In this article, we’ll give you an in-depth look at what they both are, how they differ, and who they’re best suited to.
 We’ll also highlight a handy tool that’ll help you handle all your Agile AND Scrum projects!

 This Article Contains:

 (click on the links to jump to a specific section)